Tool page

 Name-specific typed intent

-Use the typed controls to compare full names, initials, or shorter versions of your name until one feels compact, readable, and repeatable.
+Use the typed controls to compare full names, initials, or shorter versions of your name until one feels like the best signature for your name in real documents, not just in a large preview.

 Type your signature